1979 Yugoslav Mount Everest expedition: Expedition

-Supplemental oxygen was started to be used only after the fifth camp (Camp V), as the team leader considered those who could not reach the camp without it were not summit candidates.
+Supplemental oxygen was to be used only after the fifth camp (Camp V), as the team leader considered that those who could not reach the camp without it were not summit candidates.
 The teams kept changing, as one climber went ill or too tired to continue, another replaced him.
 Viki Grošelj and Marjan Manfreda earned the first chance at the summit.
 After losing some time looking for a way, at around 8,300 meters was a rock chimney so narrow that Manfreda, who led the pitch, couldn't carry a pack with supplemental oxygen bottles because it jammed in the narrow cleft of rock, halting his progress.
 He took off his gloves after climbing over a tall vertical slab of granite on the top of which he hung a rope, and when he set it up he saw that he had to go back because his hands were frozen.
 They returned to the base, and for them the ascent was over.
 His fingers were frostbitten and treated in the camp, but that rope fix helped other teams to progress.
 The next day, Dušan Podbevšek and Roman Robas won their summit bid, but lost their way in the rock towers, and due to loss of time had to return to the base as well.
 Forty days into the expedition, the third attempt was done by Jernej "Nejc" Zaplotnik and two brothers, Marko and Andrej Štremfelj.
 The winds roared down, tossing the climbers on the ground and choking their lungs with snow.
-Spending several days without rest, combined with powerful winds and the temperature of -35 °C made the trio retreat, first to the Camp IV, then all the way back to base camp to regroup and recover.
+Spending several days without rest, combined with powerful winds and the temperature of −35 °C made the trio retreat, first to the Camp IV, then all the way back to base camp to regroup and recover.